apple/swift-migration-guide/Guide.docc/CommonProblems.md

 }
 ```

+A `Sendable` conformance is part of a type's public API contract,
+and that is up to you to define.
-Despite `ColorComponents` being eligible for an implicit `Sendable`
+Because `ColorComponents` is marked `public` it will not have an implicit
+conformance to `Sendable`.
-conformance, this code will result in the following error:
+This will result in the following error:

 ```
  6 |